Robert N. Dokson

 State Bar of Georgia; Atlanta Bar Association; Atlanta Lawyers’ Club; American Arbitration Association, (Member, Commercial Arbitration Panel and Large Complex Case Panel); Georgia Academy of Arbitrators and Mediators; Georgia Arbitration Forum; Fellow, College of Commercial Arbitrators.

 “Robbie” has practiced law in Atlanta since 1969.
 His first decade was in the public sector including a five and a half year tenure as the Executive Director of the Atlanta Legal Aid Society, Inc., a 40 lawyer program providing free civil legal services to low income citizens in need.
 Since 1980, Robbie has been a partner or shareholder in several Atlanta law firms, specializing in dispute resolution and litigation.
-Robbie joined Ellis Funk in 1995.
+Robbie joined Ellis Funk in 1995 and retired as an active Ellis Funk Shareholder in 2021.

 Furthermore, since the late 1980’s, Robbie has frequently served as a neutral (mediator, arbitrator and court-appointed Special Master) in hundreds of cases involving these same kinds of disputes.
-Robbie’s ADR neutral practice arises both through provider organizations and on a private basis, as well as through appointments as a Special Master by Federal and State Court judges.
+Robbie’s ADR neutral practice arises both via invitations from provider organizations like the American Arbitration Association (“AAA”) and JAMS and on a private basis, as well as through appointments as a Special Master by Federal and State Court judges.
 He also frequently serves as a lecturer on ADR related matters and he is a Past-Chair of the Atlanta Bar Association’s Dispute Resolution Section and a past President of the Georgia Arbitrators’ Forum.
 Finally, Robbie is a Fellow in the College of Commercial Arbitrators, which is an invitation only select group of experienced commercial arbitrators dedicated to improvements and contributions to the field of commercial arbitration as a primary means of dispute resolution, and is also a member of the Georgia Academy of Mediators and Arbitrators.

 Robbie was a founding member and officer of the Atlanta Volunteer Lawyers Foundation (“AVLF”) and of the Neighborhood Justice Center of Atlanta.
 Additionally, he has served as a Board Member and/or officer of the following organizations: The Atlanta Legal Aid Society (President, 2008); The Temple; The Padeia School; The Anti-Defamation League (“ADL”) Southeast Region; the Downtown YMCA; and the Governor’s Consumer Advisory Council.
 In 2011 Robbie received the Lifetime Commitment To Legal Services Award from the Atlanta Bar Association, and in 2013 he received the Lifetime Commitment To Public Service Award from Emory Law School.